offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 G  0  0  0  1
 ```

-A slightly more complicated but also more elegant / efficient solution is to extend the algorithm to find the edges for the nodes it finds.
-That is, rather than finding just the nodes that a maximum alignment path travels through, find the edges where those nodes are the edge source (node that the edge starts from).
+A slightly more complicated but also more elegant / efficient solution is to extend the algorithm to find the edges for the nodes that it finds.
+In other words, rather than finding just nodes that maximum alignment paths travel through, find the edges where those nodes are the edge source (node that the edge starts from).

-These likely won't be all the edges in the final alignment path.
+The algorithm finds all nodes that a maximum alignment paths travels through at both column n and column n + 1.
+For a found node in column n, it's guaranteed that at least one of it's immediate neighbours is also a found node.
+It may be that the node immediately to the ...

-The overall algorithm is the same, except rather than just converging to column n, the algorithm converges to both column n and column n + 1.
-The node weights from both columns are needed to find an edge.
+ * right of it (same row but column n + 1) is also a found node.

-SHOW DIAGRAM HERE
+ * bottom of it (1 row down and column n) is also a found node.

-SHOW DIAGRAM HERE
+ * bottom-right of it (1 row down and column n + 1) is also a found node.

-SHOW DIAGRAM HERE
+Of the immediate neighbours that are also found nodes, the one forming the edge with the highest weight is the edge that a maximum alignment path travels through.

 ```{output}
 ch5_code/src/Global_FindEdgeThatMaxAlignmentPathTravelsThroughAtColumn.py